Rich fig jam pairs with salty bacon, spicy mustard, and tart blackberries for this sweet twist on a classic dish- Blackberry Fig Deviled Eggs.

 Egg Safety Tips from OPA

 • How long are hard-boiled eggs safe to eat?
-Hard-boiled eggs spoil faster than fresh eggs, so be sure to refrigerate hard-boiled Easter eggs within 2 hours and enjoy within 1 week of cooking.
-Hard-boiled eggs should be eaten in 1-2 days once they’ve been peeled.
+Hard-boiled eggs spoil faster than fresh eggs, so be sure to refrigerate hard-boiled Easter eggs within 2 hours and enjoy within one week of cooking.
+Hard-boiled eggs should be eaten in 1-2 days after peeling.

 • How long are eggs safe to eat?
 When properly refrigerated at 45°F or below, eggs can be safely eaten 4-5 weeks beyond the carton’s Julian date, which is a 3-digit code on the side of a carton that indicates the day of the year when the eggs were packed.